 Watch the promotional video filmed at the 2012 festival to see what the festival is all about.
 Starring Elena Leeve and Jussi Nikkilä.

-Read more about the 2013 festival on the festival magazine.
-Festival Magazine (8 Mb) 2013.
+Read more about the 2014 festival on the Festival Magazine.

 Over 500 other partners are involved in the festival – some 300 NGOs as well as educational institutions, museums, public authorities and businesses.